 Invalid traffic concerns: Google has detected invalid traffic concerns that may be artificially inflating publishers’ earnings and advertisers’ costs.

 The two issues are closely related with “Invalid Traffic concerns” being the more severe of the two.
 Both will result in a large proportion of AdSense/AdMob impressions remaining unfilled by Google, which can have a very severe impact on revenue.

 Why does Google limit ad serving?

 Ad Serving limits are used by Google to limit the impact of invalid traffic whilst they investigate a potential issue with some inventory.
 Similar to the dreaded Click-confirmation behavior (AKA the two-click penalty), it is a tactic that allows them to protect advertisers from a potential issue whilst determining whether there really is an issue to be concerned about.
 Whilst ad serving is limited, the AdSense tags will still be called, allowing Google to analyse every request.
 Fewer of those requests will result in filled impressions (ads on page), which means significantly lower revenue.

 Limiting ad serving is just one of the tools that Google uses to combat Invalid Traffic on its network.
 Invalid Traffic (or IVT) is a catch-all term for traffic in the ad ecosystem that does not result from genuine human interest.
 It includes bots, accidental clicks, click-fraud, and incentivized traffic.
 Advertisers get no value from this traffic and reduce spend where it appears, so reducing IVT is in everyone’s long-term interest – even if the methods used can be very painful in the short term.
-You can learn more about Invalid Traffic and Invalid Activity here.
+You can learn more about identifying and preventing Invalid Traffic and Invalid Activity here.